free consultation:

 • Installation of an ignition interlock device on your vehicle

-With a deep understanding of Georgia law, an attorney can examine your case to identify opportunities to challenge evidence or negotiate for reduced charges.
-They work to ensure procedural fairness while striving to minimize the penalties you might face.
+With a deep understanding of Georgia law, the DUI attorneys at The Ozer Law Firm can examine your case to identify opportunities to challenge evidence or negotiate for reduced charges.
+We work to ensure procedural fairness while striving to minimize the penalties you might face.
 With the right legal guidance, you can protect your future and reduce the disruption to your personal and professional life.

 Georgia Sobriety Checkpoints